The Links Between Alcoholism and Depression

 When seeking treatment for depression and alcohol use, you will be met with two major options; inpatient and outpatient treatment.
 It is important to understand what these two treatment options represent and consist of.
 Knowing which one applies best to your case will be the best chance you have of controlling and curing your depression and alcohol use disorder.

 Inpatient rehab treatment is the most intensive level of care.
 It may be the best option for people who need a comprehensive recovery program that includes medically supervised detoxification (detox), behavioral therapy for treating depression, and individualized aftercare planning.
 Inpatient treatment offers intensive rehabilitation that can lead to lasting recovery.

 Inpatient treatment often involves a psychological evaluation to determine if you are medically stable enough to participate in the program.
 Your medical history will be reviewed, including any previous hospitalizations or surgical procedures.
-A physical examination will include checking vital signs (heart rate, blood pressure), taking blood samples, and assessing other indicators of physical health status such as weight loss or dehydration due to substance abuse.

 In addition to medical concerns, psychological screening can help identify comorbid disorders that may require additional disorder treatment while inpatient or after discharge from treatment.
 Screening typically includes questions about symptoms related to depressive disorder, anxiety, post-traumatic stress disorder (PTSD), and other problems that may interfere with recovery efforts during treatment or aftercare services once you leave the program.

 Seeking Services on an Outpatient Basis